wasp-sweden/wara-sw/README.md

-# WASP Research Arena for Software
+# WASP Research Arena WARA Software

 The WARA for Software is a planned [WASP](http://wasp-sweden.org/) research arena.
 Its goals are to
 - Foster collaboration between software technology and software engineering researchers and WASP industrial partners